0xBollo/Tutorials/Kotlin/Cheat Sheets/01 - Basics/06 - Conditions.md

 ```

 ### Without Subject
-If no argument is supplied, the branch conditions of a `when` expression are simply boolean expressions.
+If no subject is supplied, the branch conditions are simply boolean expressions.
 This approach is a good alternative to an `if`-`else if` chain.

 ```kotlin
 when {